appinesshq/ae-nft/AEX-xx.md

 - @param _token_id is the id of the minted token
 - @param _data is data that will be forwarded to contact recipients
 - @dev throws if already minted
-- @return true if the call to the NFTReceiver was succesfull and false if the call failed.
+- @dev throws if the call to NFTReceiver implementation failed
 - @dev Emits TransferEvent

 `entrypoint balance_of : (address) => int`